West Walton: Church

 St Mary's Church dates from the 13th century built about 1240.
 The church's bell tower is detached about 60 ft from the main building of the church.
 The tower is supported at its base by four open arches.
 At each corner is a buttress which rises pinnacles with gabled niches in the first, second and third storey.
 The tower is topped with a carved parapet walls.
 The west doorway to the church is flanked on either side by buttresses, a result of remedial works carried out here after the foundations failed not long after the church was built.
 The south porch is arched with arcaded buttress on each side.
 The nave is arcaded with six bays on each side.
 The arches are supported on pillars which are encircled by detached shafts topped with capitals of stone carved foliage.
 The hammerbeam roof dates from the 15th century and is supported by 24 carved angels holding shields.

 The bell tower, and the church, are both recorded in the National Heritage List for England as Grade I listed buildings.
 The bell tower is under the care of the Churches Conservation Trust.
 The tower is 77 feet high (23 metres) high to parapet, or 90 feet (27 metres) high when the pinnacles are included.

 The church's rector was Edward Everard Blencowe (1806–1895) and in 1847 his sister Agnes Blencowe met the architect George Edmund Street here.
 Agnes was said to be the "best workwoman in England" and she and George Edmund Street's sister Mary Ann Street founded the Ladies’ Ecclesiastical Embroidery Society in 1854.
 The church still has a red and a green stole and a white frontal for the altar which were embroidered by Agnes Blencowe.

-Towermill
+Windmills

+Fen End Mill is 2+1/2 mi south east of the village.
+Built in the 18th Century, it worked by wind until 1908.
+It was converted to residential use in the 1970s.

 Ingleborough tower windmill is 1 mi north of the village, and is in the yard of Hill House Farm along with a house and assorted farm buildings.
 The mill is now in a state of disuse.
 It was designated as a Grade II listed building in 1951.